Higher Ed & Stud Affairs Admin (HEA)

 Prerequisites: Graduate Standing.
 This course focuses on theories of counseling, developing basic and intermediate helping skills, intentional interviewing, conflict resolution, and self-assessment for the helping professions.
 Theories of counseling, developing skills and strategies for effective listening, assertion, individual and group facilitation, supervising, interviewing, self-assessment, and individual problem solving are examined.

-HEA 623 TECHNIQUES OF COUNSELING FOR DIVERSE GROUPS AND CULTURES
+HEA 623 COUNSELING TECHNIQUES FOR DIVERSE CULTURES

 Prerequisites: Graduate Standing.
 This course is designed to provide the application and integration of basic counseling skills appropriate for diverse groups and cultures.
 Factors such as ethnicity, race, gender, sexual orientation, family structures, religion/spirituality, disability, class, competency development, self-assessment, intervention strategies and future trends are examined.

-HEA 624 INTERNSHIP/PRACTICUM I
+HEA 624 SUPERVISED PRACTICE I

 Equivalent Course: ADE 624

-HEA 625 INTERNSHIP/PRACTICUM II
+HEA 625 SUPERVISED PRACTICE II

 HEA 630 GROUP COUNSELING